-Patching finally fell out of fashion in the late 1700s, particularly as more subtle or natural makeup become the favoured look.
+Patching finally fell out of fashion in the late 1700s, particularly as more subtle or natural makeup becomes the favoured look.

-Beauty patches had a short-lived revival in the late 1940s, where boxes of manufactured patches in a variety of shapes could be bought.
+Patches also had a short-lived revival in the late 1940s, where boxes of manufactured patches in a variety of shapes could be bought.

-Opposition and Satire
+Opposition & Satire

-The number of patches worn by some did not go unnoticed by those who opposed the fashion, and was often commented upon in poems, plays and publications such as The Spectator.
+The number of patches worn by some did not go unnoticed by those who opposed the fashion.
+It was often commented upon in poems, plays and publications such as The Spectator.

 The region of Zwickau in Germany prohibited patches by law in 1705.

-Shapes, Colours and Materials
+Shapes, Colours & Materials

-Placement and Meaning
+Placement & Meaning

-- By the corner of the eye was known as “passionate”;
+- By the corner of the eye was known as passionate;

-- Middle of the cheek was called “gallant”;
+- Middle of the cheek was called gallant;

 - On the nose was known as l’impudent or l’efrontée;

-- By the corner of the lips was called a “coquette” and was considered flirtatious;
+- By the corner of the lips was called a coquette and was considered flirtatious;

-- On the temple was an “assassin” and considered to be more dignified;
+- On the temple was an assassin and considered to be more dignified;

-- On the centre of the forehead was called “majestic”;
+- On the centre of the forehead was called majestic;

-A patch used to cover blemishes was la voleuse (“thief”), but also known as “the concealing”.
+- A patch used to cover blemishes was la voleuse (thief), but also known as the concealing.

-Patch boxes for the dressing table could also be made from carved wood, porcelain or enamel.
+Patch boxes for the dressing table could also be made from tin, gold or silver, as well as carved wood, porcelain or enamel.